EvolveWork/EvolveWork-hugo/content/evolve/index.md

 that doesn't prevent focus when you need it.

 If your job is nothing but taking and making phone calls or remote meetings, it's not a good fit.
+Noise complaints will be taken seriously.
+Disturbance is something I want to be careful about, to make sure everyone has a good experience.

 Of course, people do need to sometimes have calls or remote meetings.
 The primary concern is intrusiveness.
 We have people that do regular video